DoSomething/parse-prototype/README.md

 > How can we customize the title and message and behavior of opening a push notifications?

 **Android:**

 On requests made to the Rest API to send out a push, the device-specific installation id is used to identify who to push to.
-The `title` and `alert` can be set in the request body to customize the title and message that show up in the notification tray.
+The `title` and `alert` can be set in the request body to customize the title and message that show up in the notification drawer.
 And the `uri` can be set to indicate how the app should handle opening a notification.

 An example request made to the Rest API could look like: